How Long Does Tomato Juice Last in the Fridge?

 Conclusion

 In conclusion, tomato juice can last for up to a year when stored properly in the refrigerator.
-By considering factors such as packaging, storage temperature, and quality of ingredients, you can maximize the shelf life of tomato juice and enjoy its health benefits.
+By considering factors such as packaging, storage temperature, and quality of ingredients, you can maximize the shelf life of tomato juice and enjoy its nutritional quality.
 Remember to check for signs of spoilage and follow the storage tips mentioned in this blog post to ensure the safety and quality of your tomato juice.
 Cheers to a refreshing and nutritious beverage that can elevate your meals and snacks!

 Authoritative Food Safety References